robocomp/robocomp-robolab/components/apriltagsComp/README.md

-#AprilTagsComp: wrapping AprilTags in RoboComp
+#aprilTagsComp: wrapping E. Olson's AprilTags in RoboComp

 AprilTags is an augmented reality tag system developed by E. Olson at U. of Michigan, USA.
 A complete explanation and related papers can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
 There is a C++ version written by Michael Kaes [here](http://people.csail.mit.edu/kaess/apriltags/) which is the one we use.